Innovation

 Banana and potato peels could be reconfigured into construction materials.

-As the debate for sustainable construction continues to gain momentum globally, a UK engineering firm has predicted that organic food waste will be the future raw material for eco-friendly products such bricks and partition boards.
+As the debate for sustainable construction continues to gain momentum globally, a UK engineering firm has predicted that organic food waste will be the future raw material for eco-friendly products such as bricks and partition boards.

 London-based Arup Group Limited has released a report that details how common organic food waste such as peanut shells, banana and potato peels could be reconfigured into construction materials that could help lower carbon emissions while cutting food wastage.